South Africa police fire rubber bullets at striking miners

 One protester was dragged away bleeding heavily and unable to walk, and was treated by paramedics, a Reuters witness said.

-The strikers at Anglo American Platinum (Amplats) mines near Rustenburg, 120 km (70 miles) northwest of Johannesburg, had been due to return to work following a company offer to reinstate 12,000 men sacked for downing tools six weeks ago.
+The strikers at Anglo American Platinum (Amplats) mines near Rustenburg, 120 km (70 miles) northwest of Johannesburg, had been due to return to work following an offer by the company to reinstate 12,000 men sacked for downing tools six weeks ago.

-"We are not giving up, we will soldier on," said striker John Tonsi, who had been shot in the leg by a rubber bullet.
-"We will fight for our cause until management comes to its senses."

 Amplats said at the weekend it had reached a deal with several unions and would be offering sweeteners, such as a one-off hardship payment of 2,000 rand ($230), to end a strike that has crippled production.